Federal Death Penalty Resource Counsel & Capital Resource Counsel

 Life Support Project

-The Life Support Project assists capital defense teams in working with clients who are reluctant to have mitigation investigated, reluctant to seek life sentences, or reluctant to take plea bargains for sentences less than death.
-Staffed by Wilbert Rideau and five other carefully selected people -- all of whom have faced capital charges, somehow gotten life sentences, made meaningful lives serving time in prison, and gotten out and stayed out – the project has already, in less than two years, succeeded in helping clients choose life paths in virtually every case in which it has been involved.
+The Life Support Project assists capital defense teams in working with difficult clients, who are reluctant to have mitigation investigated, reluctant to seek life sentences, or reluctant to take plea bargains for sentences less than death.
+Created in 2008, staffed by Wilbert Rideau and five other carefully selected people -- all of whom have faced capital charges, somehow gotten life sentences, made meaningful lives serving time in prison, and gotten out and stayed out – the project has since succeeded in helping clients choose life paths in most of the cases in which it has been involved.